ThomasGrynder/elevators/readme.md

-# Elevator Shaft
+# Elevator Shafts

-An elevator controller!
+The elevators controller!

 ## Backend

-Elevator Shaft symulator build on top of WebFlux (reactive stack with event loop concurrency model).
+Elevator Shafts symulator build on top of WebFlux (reactive stack with event loop concurrency model).

 ### Build And Run